 The Finance team at Greenpeace Australia Pacific (GPAP) are proud to carefully steward the financial support that our thousands of generous donors give, to enable our work.
 We work collaboratively to ensure maximum impact from every dollar we receive.

 We are committed to:

-- Working with integrity to deliver accurate, timely, concise and meaningful accounts;
+- Working with integrity to deliver accurate, timely, concise and meaningful financial reports and analysis;

 - Unwavering professionalism, as well as an approachable support service to the wider Greenpeace team; and